kiks2022/aapl-advanced-python-analysis/README.md

 **Monthly Returns** — the honest chart.
 Twelve-plus percent up months sit right next to double-digit down months.
 This is the chart that kills the "steady growth stock" myth — Apple's monthly returns look more like a heartbeat than a staircase.

+**Average Monthly Closing Price** — the smoothed-out cousin of the daily chart, useful for seeing the multi-month drift without the daily noise.

 **Rolling Volatility** — risk isn't constant, and this proves it.
 Calm plateaus get interrupted by sharp volatility spikes that don't always coincide with the biggest price moves — sometimes the *fear* of a move is louder than the move itself.

 **Daily Returns Distribution** — the shape here is the tell: a tall peak near zero with long, thin tails reaching toward the +15% and −9% extremes.
 Most days are boring.
 A handful of days do all the work.